Blendify/blender-manual/blender_docs/manual/compositing/types/input/mask.rst

 =======

-In the example below the *Mask node* is used to define a rough outline of the island, where areas out side of the island are dark, drawing the eye to the island.
+In the example below the *Mask node* is used to define a rough outline of the island, where areas outside of the island are dark, drawing the eye to the island.

 .. figure:: /images/compositing_types_input_mask_example.jpg